prakhyathrao15-lab/Prakhyath-portfolio/README.md

 # Prakhyath-portfolio
-Personel Portfolio  built with the help of HTML and CSS
+Personal Portfolio showcasing my education,projects,interests and contact id .Built with the help of HTML and CSS.